intershop/helm-charts/charts/pwa/README.md

 The example above configures the prefetch to happen every day at 11:00 pm.
 It will request the initial page at https://customer-int.pwa.intershop.de/b2c/home.

-The only mandatory property is `host` – used to specify the fully qualified name for your site.
+The only mandatory property is `host`, which is used to specify the fully qualified name for your site.
 This host must be contained in your Ingress configuration.
 All other properties have reasonable defaults.

 | Property                   | Default                                                                                                                                                        |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |